 NH’s small towns offer lots of options for holiday fun

-Two days later, Exeter is again a holiday hotspot as it hosts its annual after-dark illuminated holiday parade on Saturday, December 2, 2017.
+- Two days later, Exeter is again a holiday hotspot as it hosts its annual after-dark illuminated holiday parade on Saturday, December 1.
 Stepping off at 5:30 p.m. and heading down Water Street to the Swasey Parkway, the parade features decorative floats, horse-drawn wagons, colorful marching bands, and a special visit from Santa Claus.
-This year’s theme is “Six Decades of Hometown Holidays".
+This year’s theme is “Land of the Misfit Toys”.

-Elsewhere on the Seacoast, Hampton’s tree lighting takes place at Marelli's Square Gazebo on Friday, December 1, 2017, starting at 6:30 p.m.
+- Elsewhere on the Seacoast, Hampton’s tree lighting takes place at Marelli’s Square Gazebo on Friday, November 30, starting at 6:30 p.m.
 The annual celebration includes hot cocoa, holiday sing-a-longs, and jingle bell hayrides.
-The following day at 1 p.m., Hampton keeps the small-town holiday spirit going with its town-wide parade, starting at the North Hampton bridge and following Route 1 to the Galley Hatch restaurant.
-If you just can’t get enough parades, on Sunday, December 3, 2017, visit the quaint seaside village of Rye for the Rye Fire Department and Lion's Club annual Holiday Parade, which steps off at 1 p.m.
+The following day at 1 p.m., Hampton keeps the small-town holiday spirit going with its town-wide Experience Hampton Holiday Parade, starting at the North Hampton bridge and following Route 1 to the Galley Hatch restaurant.
+If you just can’t get enough parades, on Sunday, December 2, visit the quaint seaside village of Rye for the Rye Fire Department and Lion’s Club annual Holiday Parade, which steps off at 1 p.m.

-In the Merrimack Valley, it’s on your mark, get set, go feel the holiday spirit at the New Hampshire Motor Speedway’s annual Gift of Lights event.
-Drive through more than 60 holiday scenes and more than 400 light displays on a two-mile course that winds around the outside of the track's grandstands and includes a portion of the NHMS Road Course.
+- In the Merrimack Valley, it’s on your mark, get set, go feel the holiday spirit at the New Hampshire Motor Speedway’s annual Gift of Lights event in Loudon.
+Drive through more than 60 holiday scenes and more than 400 light displays on a two-mile course that winds around the outside of the track’s grandstands and includes a portion of the NHMS Road Course.
 Crank up the holiday tunes and enjoy.
-Gift of Lights begins each evening at 4:30 Friday, November 4, 2017 to Sunday, December 31, 2017 (closed December 4 and December 25).
+Gift of Lights begins on Friday, November 23 and runs various evenings through Monday, December 31.
 Bring three non-perishable items for donation to the Loudon Food Pantry and get a $2 discount.
+Admission is $20 per car from November 23 – December 14 and $25 per car from December 15-31.

-On the western edge of the Merrimack Valley in tiny Hillsborough, the town’s annual Olde Fashioned Christmas, planned for Saturday, December 2, 2017, features free crafts for kids, music, and a town tree-lighting ceremony.
+- On the western edge of the Merrimack Valley in tiny Hillsborough, the town’s annual Olde Fashioned Christmas, planned for Saturday, December 1, features free crafts for kids, music, and a town tree-lighting ceremony.
 This is one jam-packed day – activities begin at 8 a.m. with a community-wide breakfast and go until evening.
-Call 464-5858 for event times and locations.

-For “unplugged” holiday fun, head north of Concord to Canterbury, where on the first two Saturdays of December, December 9 and 16, 2017, from 3 to 8 p.m., you can visit Canterbury Shaker Village for Christmas at Canterbury, a magical evening filled with simple holiday entertainment in the Shaker tradition.
+- For “unplugged” holiday fun, head north of Concord to Canterbury, where on Saturday, December 8 and Saturday, December 15, from 3 to 8 p.m., you can visit Canterbury Shaker Village for Christmas at Canterbury, a magical evening filled with simple holiday entertainment in the Shaker tradition.
 Watch an old-time 19th-century magic show, meet Santa and costumed characters, make Christmas cards for loved ones, decorate gingerbread cookies, make ornaments to take home, listen to fiddlers, enjoy hot cider, and sing carols before the lighting of the village Christmas tree.
-Canterbury Shaker Village also has holiday Candlelit Tours scheduled for December 11-15, 2017.
+Canterbury Shaker Village also has Christmas with the Canterbury Shakers tours scheduled for December 6, 7, 9, 13 and 14.

-If you’re heading to the White Mountains this month for some early season skiing, make a few pit stops first for holiday fun.
+- If you’re heading to the White Mountains this month for some early season skiing, make a few pit stops first for holiday fun.
 In Lincoln, not far from the slopes of Loon Mountain, hop aboard the Hobo Railroad for the Santa Express, a special holiday-themed train ride with Santa and friendly elves on board to spread holiday cheer and pass out cookies and hot cocoa.
-The 2017 Santa Express dates are November 24, 25 and 26 and December 2, 3, 9, 10, 17, 18 and 23.
+The 2018 Santa Express dates are November 23, 24 and 25 and December 1, 2, 8, 9, 15, 16 and 22.

 Jacqueline Tourville is a freelance writer and children’s book author who lives on the Seacoast.